- The DSA Woodshed

 Approach

-Backtracking.
+subsets: backtracking.
 At each index, decide to include or exclude the element.
-Append a snapshot of the current path at every node.
+Append a snapshot of the current path at every node. subsets_bitmask is the iterative alternate: every integer from 0 to 2^n - 1 encodes one inclusion/exclusion choice per bit.

 When to Use